gxli/Adjacent-Correlation-Analysis/README.rst

 License
 -------
-The project is licensed under the BSD license.
+The project is licensed under the GPLv3.